 The usual consequences for misconduct or poor performance are:

-Stage 1: First written improvement note.
+Stage 1: First written improvement warning.
 Where there are no other active improvement notes on your disciplinary record, you will usually receive a first improvement note.
 It will usually remain active for six months.

 Stage 2: Final written warning.
 In case of further misconduct or failure to improve where there is an active first improvement note on your record, you will usually receive a final written warning.
 This may also be used without a first improvement note for serious cases of misconduct or poor performance.
 The warning will usually remain active for 12 months.